CivicTechWR/WRvotes/docs/resources/getting-informed.md

 choices quickly, so that you can focus on the candidates that interest you the most.
 In our experience it is fairly effective.

+- Before you start, ask some questions **about your values**.
+What issues are most important to you?
+What distinguishes a good politician from a bad one?
 - If there are **debates or all-candidates meetings** scheduled for the position in question, attend them or watch recordings.
   [Why?](#why-do-you-recommend-debates-and-all-candidates-meetings) Use